 A majority of the long-term investors do not use stop-loss in their long-term holdings.
 They argue that they do not mind short-term fluctuations in the market.

-Moreover, it makes perfect sense for not to exit a stock (which you have properly analysed and researched for weeks), just because the market was volatile on a specific date.
-If you are investing for 5 years or more, there will always be a few days when the stock will get beaten by the market.
-Nevertheless, if you are confident on the stocks’ long-term performance, why to get afraid of few short-term fluctuations.
+Moreover, it makes perfect sense not to exit a stock (which you have properly analyzed and researched for weeks), just because the market was volatile on a specific date.
+If you are investing for five years or more, there will always be a few days when the stock will get beaten by the market.
+Nevertheless, if you are confident about the stocks’ long-term performance, why to get afraid of a few short-term fluctuations.

 Nevertheless, there is a minority of long-term investors who believe that it’s always a good strategy to keep your investments inside your risk appetite.
 They believe to decide a stop-loss price, even for their long-term holdings.